 Effective distance counseling demands special skills, not only from the counselor but from the client as well.
 Some folks are not comfortable with typing or expressing themselves in writing; others are not familiar with the use of computers or the dizzying array of ever-growing electronic services that it offers, such as e-mail, discussion boards, blogs, chat rooms, streaming video, podcasts and social networking on sites such as Twitter and Facebook.

 For their part, counselors who choose to engage in distance work with clients must be concerned not only with technical issues (hardware, software, encryption services to preserve and protect privacy, etc.) but with legal and ethical ones as well (licensure and certification, scope of practice, codes of ethics, training, knowledge and supervision, etc.) in order to deliver a standard of care to the public that is considered best practice.

 The good news is that, with each passing day, both clients and counselors are becoming better acquainted with and more comfortable using computer technology, and most would agree that the benefits are well worth the challenges involved.

-Nearly a decade ago, I launched my Grief Healing Web site, offering information, comfort and support to anyone anticipating or coping with the loss of a loved one (whether that is a person or a cherished companion animal).
-Four years later, I began monitoring and moderating the Grief Healing Discussion Groups for Hospice of the Valley in Phoenix, AZ, which functions as an online virtual support group for those struggling with grief.
+In January of 2000, I launched my Grief Healing website, offering valid and reliable information, comfort and support to anyone anticipating or coping with the loss of a loved one (whether that is a person or a cherished companion animal).
+Four years later, I began monitoring and moderating the Grief Healing Discussion Groups, which functions as an online virtual support group for those struggling with grief.
 Anyone with access to a computer can log onto the site at any hour, day or night, posting comments and questions and receiving responses from others, oftentimes within a matter of minutes.
 Read more about the site here: About Grief Healing Discussion Groups.